bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 7. Update bidder Metadata
 8. Update auction with remaining bids

+Note: Possibility to add cancel fee for the bid.
+The benefit of cancelling bid is that for long term auction, it might be pretty long to wait and he might be interested in another auction.
+In that case, previous bid is set as winner.
+We might add flag to be able to cancel in the middle or not.
+If able to cancel, will need to keep all the bids, if not, can keep only top.

 ## MsgClaimBid

 1. Load the auction and verify this bid is valid.